This much I know: 9 leadership lessons from global CEOs

 Professor of Finance at IMD

 Salvatore Cantale is Professor of Finance at IMD.
 His major research and consulting interests are in value creation, valuation, and the way in which corporations structure liabilities and choose financing options.
 Additionally, he is interested in the relation between finance and leadership, and in the leadership role of the finance function.
-He directs the Finance for Boards program and co-directs Driving Sustainability from the Boardroom.
+He directs the Finance for Boards, Business Finance, and the Strategic Finance programs as well as the Driving Sustainability from the Boardroom program and the newly designed Bank Governance program.